Shiyakusho

 (死役所, Shiyakusho) is a Japanese manga series written and illustrated by Kishi Azumi.
-It has been serialized in Shinchosha's seinen manga magazine Monthly Comic Bunch (originally titled Monthly Comic @Bunch until 2018) since September 2013.
+It started in Shinchosha's seinen manga magazine Monthly Comic @Bunch in September 2013, which was later renamed Monthly Comic Bunch in 2018 and relaunched as the web magazine Comic Bunch Kai in 2024.
 A television drama adaptation aired on TV Tokyo from October to December 2019, and an original net animation (ONA) adaptation produced by Typhoon Graphics was released on YouTube in February 2022.